 As a home owner you will need to commit to paying your utilities on time.
 Most of these providers have options for paying a monthly direct debit amount which may help you manage your costs.

-Utility bills include your power bill, gas bill if you have gas connected, telephone line.
+Utility bills include your power bill, the gas bill if you have gas connected, telephone line.

 Synergy issues bills every two months and estimates the average bill for a smaller two-bedroom, one-bathroom household is around $212 for the two month period.
 A medium four bedroom, two bathroom household is around $332 for the same two month period on average.
 Of course, this depends on how many and the type of appliances you have in your house.